 Understanding why radicalisation happens is key to tackling it: you can come up with all the policies you like, if they don’t adequately address the causes and the mechanisms through which young people fall to extremism, then they are useless and pointless.
-The same applies to deradicalisation programs: it won’t work unless you have good understanding of what radicalised youth.
+The same applies to deradicalisation programs.
+No, it won’t work unless you have a good understanding of what radicalised youth.

 Tools and channels

-As is the case in an overwhelming majority of events, especially those organised by institutions, discussion generally happens online and during breaks.
-This event was not the exception.
-We got to chat on types of speech online: to me, Facebook, Twitter and YouTube are somewhat outdated; today, hate speech is channelled through other online tools.
-This being said, these ‘mastodons’ continue to channel a significant part of online speech.
-Speaking of means and tools to convey a message is important: the media not only enables differently framed messages but also allows for (or not) different interactions.
-This may sound like super obvious, and there is anecdotal and empirical evidence to support it — highlighting it in the case of speech searching to impact is of crucial importance.
-Example from the Umati study which sought to identify and understand the use of dangerous speech in the Kenyan online space:
+Still, these behemoths continue to channel a significant part of online speech.
+Speaking of means and tools to convey a message is essential.
+The media does not only enables differently framed messages but also allows for different interactions.
+This may sound obvious, and there is anecdotal and empirical evidence to support it—highlighting it in the case of speech searching to impact is of crucial importance.
+Example from the Umati study; it sought to identify and understand the use of dangerous speech in the Kenyan online space:

 ‘KOT cuffing’ contributed to the fact that only 3% of total hate speech comments collected by Umati originated on Twitter, while 90% were found on Facebook.
 We use this new term, ‘KOT cuffing’, to refer to a phenomenon observed on Twitter where tweets not acceptable by the status quo are openly shunned, and the author of the tweets publicly ridiculed.
 The end result is that the offender is forced to retract statements or even close his/her Twitter account altogether.

-Then, coming back to the actual role of the online space (sorry, but “the Internet” is something totally different from “social networks” to me), I was glad to hear Hugues Mingarelli asserting once more that “the Internet is rarely the cause for radicalisation for it is merely a facilitator”.
-Indeed, radicalisation questions social, societal and family interactions and dynamics first and foremost, social networks come at a later stage and have a far more minor role.
+We came back to the actual role of the online space (“the Internet” is something totally different from “social networks” to me).
+I was glad to hear Hugues Mingarelli asserting once more that “the Internet is rarely the cause for radicalisation for it is merely a facilitator”.
+Radicalisation questions social, societal and family interactions and dynamics first and foremost.
+Social networks come at a later stage and have a more minor role.
 Recruitment discourse preys on the most fragile using emotional evocations, said Guy Berger (Director at the Division of Freedom of Expression and Media Development, UNESCO).
-It is true that many of the young recruits come from disadvantages backgrounds.
+Many of the young recruits indeed come from disadvantaged backgrounds.

-Yet, this is not the rule: young recruits can also come from well-off families, which means that they are driven by something different, other than exclusion and social issues.
+Yet, this is not the rule: young recruits can also come from well-off families.
+This observation means that something different, other than exclusion and social issues, motivates these people.
 It gives you food for thought for sure: what are these then searching for?
-It is pretty straightforward for me… — and for others, as illustrated Sami Hourani’s talk.
-There is a general disenchantment in many, not only young, people, with incessant stories of lack of integrity in the ruling establishment, etc. So, why should it be that surprising that young people find values elsewhere, e.g. in extremist ideologies?
-What perspective and hope can youth have in countries where their skin colour or patronym are evaluated but not their actual knowledge, expertise and commitment?
+It is pretty straightforward for me— and for others, as evidenced by Sami Hourani’s talk.
+A general disenchantment exists in many, not only young, people, with incessant stories of lack of integrity in the ruling establishment, etc. So, why should it be that surprising that young people find values elsewhere, e.g. in extremist ideologies?
+What perspective and hope can youth have in countries where their skin colour or patronym count more than their actual knowledge, expertise and commitment?

 “Paroles, paroles, paroles…”

-These considerations, about the ‘how’ and the ‘who’ of radicalisation, bring other questions.
-One such question that we briefly discussed is the language itself.
+The considerations about the ‘how’ and the ‘who’ of radicalisation, bring other questions.
+One such issue which we briefly discussed is the language itself.
 I find this quote from Judith Butler’s book “A Politics of the Performative” particularly relevant and explicit:

 “We do things with language, produce effects with language, and we do things to language, but language is also the thing that we do.
 Language is a name for our doing: both “what” we do (the name for the action that we characteristically perform) and that which we effect, the act and its consequences.”

-The words we use to prevent or counter or mitigate radicalisation are important.
-This is so obvious that I am somewhat embarrassed to insist on it.
-Yet, we forget about so obvious truths: as Lynn Davies highlighted it, it is not enough to say to youth, “Don’t be influenced”.
+The words we use to prevent or counter or mitigate radicalisation are essential.
+This is so obvious that I feel it somewhat embarrassing to insist on it.
+Yet, we forget about such self-evident truths: as Lynn Davies highlighted it, it is not enough to say to the youth, “Don’t be influenced”.
 That’s the same as, “Don’t smoke”, and has a similar effect: it does not work.
-This same language is used with adults, from politicians of good will fighting hate speech.
-Such discourse is infantilising as the person formulating it speaks from a higher moral ground.
+Such discourse is infantilising as the person formulating it speaks from the higher moral ground.
 Then, let’s not be surprised when it does not work.

-An additional facet is the language one speaks, as in local/foreign language this time.
-I don’t remember who made the point that the world was supposed to be better and safer through democracy, but this is actually misleading: the world will be better through diversity and dialogue between cultures, in different languages:
+An additional facet is a language one speaks, as in local/foreign language this time.
+The world should be better and safer through democracy.
+Still, this is actually misleading: the world will be better through diversity and dialogue between cultures, in different languages:

 Bridging the off-/online gap (that isn’t)

-What about youth participation to public life?
-How often do we see them actually involved in such activities?
+What about youth participation in public life?
+How often do we see them participate in such activities?
 How often are they empowered to do so?
 Regardless of whether they come from disadvantaged or well-off families, radicalised youth is educated.
-But what do they do with this knowledge when positive social environment and pathways to a bright(er) future are missing?
-As Khadija Ali, from UNESCO’s local office in Lybia said it, “extremism is not difficult to tackle, IF you give people 1) opportunities 2) alternatives 3) in their own terms.”
+But what do they do with this knowledge when a positive social environment and pathways to a bright(er) future are missing?
+As Khadija Ali, from UNESCO’s local office in Lybia, said it, “extremism is not difficult to tackle IF you give people 1) opportunities 2) alternatives 3) in their own terms.”

-This is an apt point as it highlights the effortless approach a majority of decision-makers tend to adopt: let’s blame it on the Internet.
-I was also frustrated during the event as there was much talk about offline projects like graffiti and public meetings, but not much on how to diversify perspectives in online space or — even more needed — about the fluidity between off- and online spaces.
-It is very naive to think that there are two separate communities, one online, the other offline: these are the same people using different tools.
+This is apt point highlights the effortless approach a majority of decision-makers tend to: let’s blame it on the Internet.
+Besides, there was much talk about offline projects (graffiti, public meetings).
+Yet, I found it frustrating: too little on how to diversify perspectives in online space or—even more needed—about the fluidity between off- and online spaces.
+It is naive to think that there are two separate communities.
+The ‘online’ vs. the ‘offline’ is an artificial divide.
+These are the same people using different tools.